Herbal3d/herbal3d.github.io/index.md

 layout: default
 title: "Herbal3D: Virtual World Viewer Infrastructure"
 ---
-> "What brings you here, my child?"
-> <br>The scamp points and asks, "What is that?"
-> <br>"Ah.
-Curiosity.
-The best reason."

-NOTE: 20200118: Work in progress.
+NOTE: 20200423: Work in progress.
 Contact [the writer] with questions.

 Herbal3d is an umbrella project for the building of a virtual world and augmented reality viewer.